 BRINGING IT HOME

 The early 2010s saw the brand pivot seamlessly into the homewares market.
-Matthew’s foray into interior product design was with a wallpaper and fabric collection with Osborne & Little in 2013.
+One of Matthew’s first forays into interior product design was with a wallpaper and fabric collection with Osborne & Little in 2013.
 Subsequent annual collections have amassed into a diverse body of work, showcasing iconic Matthew Williamson designs in unexpected ways.
 The annual collections are available worldwide through Osborne & Little showrooms and stockists.
 Deià Meadow went on to win ELLE Decoration Wallpaper of the Year 2019, while other designs can be seen in hotels, restaurants, and exquisite homes around the world.